Mithgol/fidomail2ipfs/README.md

 Additionally the message's header's settings are expected.
 The README of [EFGH](https://github.com/Mithgol/efgh/) describes their meaning and their names (`avatarWidth`, `avatarURL`, `from`, `to`, `origAddr`, `origTime`, `procTime`, `subj`, `URL`).
 However, the EFGH's `messageHTML` is not expected because it is generated from the aforementioned `messageText`.

+You may want to not set EFGH's `procTime` (leave it `undefined`) if you prefer the headers of the same Fidonet message to be exactly the same on different Fidonet systems (i.e. to not depend on the processing's time).
+It helps to prevent redundant copies of the message in the global content-addressable storage of [IPFS](https://ipfs.io/).

 ## Testing fidomail2ipfs

 [![(build testing status)](https://img.shields.io/travis/Mithgol/fidomail2ipfs/master.svg?style=plastic)](https://travis-ci.org/Mithgol/fidomail2ipfs)